s0urc3d3v/get_package_manager/README.md

 ## a *nix package manager

 #WARNING
 Right now everything is over HTTP NOT https.
-This should change in the future.
+This might change in the future.
 -----

 ###To add support for a new package by branching